 Denver real estate is some of the most expensive in North Carolina, although Denver house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Denver isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Denver are a mix of both white- and blue-collar jobs.
-Overall, Denver is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Denver who work in healthcare (17.69%), sales jobs (17.45%), and office and administrative support (13.60%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Denver is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Denver is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Denver who work in sales jobs (16.65%), healthcare (15.57%), and office and administrative support (12.32%).

-Denver is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Denver does not have a public transit system used by locals to get to and from work.

-The per capita income in Denver in 2010 was $25,842, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $103,368 for a family of four.
+The per capita income in Denver in 2010 was $24,978, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $99,912 for a family of four.
 However, Denver contains both very wealthy and poor people as well.

 The people who call Denver home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Denver residents report their race to be White.
-Important ancestries of people in Denver include English, German, French , and Dutch.
+The greatest number of Denver residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Denver include German, English, French , and Scottish.

 The most common language spoken in Denver is English.
 Other important languages spoken here include Other Indo-European and Spanish.